HaniJieunKim/HaniJieunKim.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Hani Jieun Kim is a 3rd year PhD candidate in Computational Biology.
-Hani is supervised by Dr Pengyi Yang, Professor Patrick Tam, and Dr Pierre Osteil.
-She is part of the Computational Systems Biology Group at the Children's Medical Research Institute and the Sydney Precision Bioinformatics Group at the University of Sydney.
-Her main research focus is to understand stem cell biology through multiomic and single-cell data analysis.
+I am a 3rd year PhD candidate at the [Precision Bioinformatics Group](https://www.maths.usyd.edu.au/u/SMS/bioinformatics/), School of Mathematics and Statistics at the University of Sydney and at the [Computational Systems Biology Group](https://www.cmri.org.au/Research/Research-Units/Computational-Systems-Biology) at the Children's Medical Research Institute.
+I am supervised by Dr [Pengyi Yang](https://pyanglab.github.io/), Professor [Patrick Tam](https://www.cmri.org.au/Research/Research-Units/Embryology), and Dr Pierre Osteil.
+I earned my MSc in Biological Sciences from Seoul National University, Korea and my BSc in Biomedical Sciences from Imperial College London, UK.

+My main research focus is to understand developmental biology through high-dimensional multiomic data and single-cell technologies.
+Much of my work has focused on trying to apply and develop computational methods to gain new biological insight, particularly for the analysis of cell identity and cell state transitions.
+I am also working in the wet-lab to investigate the differentiation of human induced pluripotent stem cells to gut organoids.